Vinaykumargond/Python-Tutorial/README.md

 28 Python String formatting,

-# I will upload exercise for practice soon
+# I will upload exercise for practice soon.
 THANK YOU HAPPY LEARNING :)